1994 Pacific typhoon season: Typhoon Tim (Iliang)

 A tropical disturbance formed in the Caroline Islands on July 5 south of a tropical upper tropospheric trough.
 The system organized into a tropical depression on the morning on July 6.
 Moving northwest, the depression strengthened into a tropical storm as it approached 130°E on the morning of July 8.
 Rapid intensification ensued, with Tim reaching typhoon intensity late on July 8, peaking at 125 kn on July 10.

 From July 9 to July 11, Tim and Tropical Storm Vanessa engaged in a Fujiwara interaction, and Tim absorbed the smaller Vanessa into its southeastern quadrant.
-Late on July 10, Tim struck Taiwan, bringing gusts of 98 kn to Chengkung as it made landfall about 200 km south of Taipei.
+Late on July 10, Tim struck Taiwan, bringing gusts of 98 kn to Chenggong as it made landfall about 200 km south of Taipei.
 Continuing northwest, Tim moved into mainland China as a weaker typhoon, crossing the coast about 150 km south-southwest of Fuzhou.
 It dissipated well inland on July 11.

 Damage was widespread in Taiwan, where Tim killed at least 19 people and left another 11 missing, and where 67 people reported injuries.
 A freighter with 97 mainland Chinese on board ran aground near Suao.
 About 50,000 hectare of farmland was flooded, and more than 300 buildings collapsed during the storm.
 The bad weather also disrupted international flights, and knocked out electricity to over 2 million households.
 NT$2 billion (1994 TWD), or US$75 million (1994 dollars), was the reported cost of damage.

 In Fujian Province, Typhoon Tim killed three people and flooded 140,000 ha of farmland, with damages estimated at 1.5 billion renminbi (1994 RMB), or $173.5 million (1994 USD).
 Tim was also responsible for 14 deaths and 6 injuries in the Philippines (Pangasinan, Ilocos Sur and Ilocos Norte provinces) as it passed near the area.